evennia/evennia/docs/source/Howto/Starting/Part2/Game-Planning.md

 ### Systems

+- Do you base your game off an existing RPG system or make up your own?
 - What are the game mechanics?
 How do you decide if an action succeeds or fails?
-- Do you base your game off an existing RPG system or make up your own?
-- How does the character-generation work?
-Walk from room-to-room?
-A menu?
 - Does the flow of time matter in your game - does night and day change?
 What about seasons?
 - Do you want changing, global weather or should weather just be set manually in roleplay?
 - Do you want a coded world-economy or just a simple barter system?
 Or no formal economy at all?